 - Landing: You will be able to choose between steps with either a small landing or that transition straight from your door to the steps.
 Steps with a short landing might be a bit safer to use and a bit more accessible.

+How to build steps for a mobile home?
 Can you build your own?

 Yes!
 Building steps would rate as one of the easier DIY home construction projects to take on.
 If you have a bit of experience working with power tools and carpentry/concrete pouring, you should be fine.